rgdd/ctor/exp/incl-dist/mullvad/README.md

 # Timed inclusion queries over Mullvad
-This document describes an experimental setup that can be used to determine the time it takes to query CT logs for inclusion proofs over Mullvad VPN.
+This document describes an experimental setup that can be used to determine the time it takes to query CT logs for inclusion proofs over all Mullvad VPN relays.

 ## Setup
 1. Install Mullvad, see instructions [here](https://mullvad.net/en/help/install-mullvad-app-linux/).